 In addition, we executed an HIV Cassette License, Marketing and Distribution Agreement with Inverness.
 This agreement covers our FDA-approved HIV 1/2 STAT-PAK(TM) lateral flow rapid HIV test employing a cassette system that is a single-use rapid HIV antibody detection screening test.
-Some of the agreement are:
+Some of the terms of the agreement are: